silexlabs/Cocktail/readme.md

 2. Cocktail is available on [haxelib](http://haxe.org/haxelib), once Haxe is installed, open you command prompt and type:
 > haxelib install cocktail

-3. Optionnaly, if you also want to build for NME as well as flash/Air :
+3. Optionnaly, if you also want to build for OpenFL as well as flash/Air :
-> haxelib install nme
+> haxelib install openfl

+  You can find additional install info on the [OpenFL site](http://www.openfl.org/)

 4. **You can build now !** Haxe uses .hxml files to build projects.
 You should start with the samples provided in the folder of the cocktail haxelib.
 Haxelibs are installed in the folder of your Haxe installation.
 Each sample has a build folder containing .hxml files.
 To build, open you command prompt and type :
 > haxe mybuildfile.hxml